Big Bill Broonzy: 1950s

-He left Chicago in 1950 to work as a janitor at Iowa State, having performed there and established relationships with a likely view to develop his own influence and craft.
-After his return to performing, the exposure from I Come for to Sing made it possible for Broonzy to tour Europe in 1951.
-Here he was greeted with standing ovations and critical praise wherever he played.
+Broonzy left Chicago in 1950 to work as a janitor at Iowa State, having performed there and established relationships with a likely view to develop his own influence and craft.
+After his return to performing, the exposure from I Come for to Sing made it possible for him to tour Europe in 1951.
+Here Broonzy was greeted with standing ovations and critical praise wherever he played.
 The tour marked a turning point in his fortunes, and when he returned to the United States he was a featured act with many prominent folk artists, such as Pete Seeger, and Sonny Terry and Brownie McGhee.
-From 1953 on, his financial position became more secure, and he was able to live well on his earnings from music.
+From 1953 on, Broonzy's financial position became more secure, and he was able to live well on his earnings from music.
 He returned to his solo folk-blues roots and travelled and recorded extensively.

-Broonzy's numerous performances during the 1950s in British folk and jazz clubs were a significant influence on British audiences' understanding of the blues and bolstered the nascent British folk revival and early blues scene.
+His numerous performances during the 1950s in British folk and jazz clubs were a significant influence on British audiences' understanding of the blues and bolstered the nascent British folk revival and early blues scene.
 Many British musicians on the folk scene, such as Bert Jansch, cited him as an important influence.
 John Lennon and Paul McCartney, of the Beatles, also cited Broonzy as an important early influence.

-While in the Netherlands, Broonzy met and became romantically involved with a Dutch woman, Pim van Isveldt.
-Together they had a child, Michael, who still lives in Amsterdam.

 In 1953, Vera (King) Morkovin and Studs Terkel took Broonzy to Circle Pines Center, a cooperative year-round camp in Delton, Michigan, where he was employed as the summer camp cook.
 He worked there in the summer from 1953 to 1956.
 On July 4, 1954, Pete Seeger travelled to Circle Pines and gave a concert with Broonzy on the farmhouse lawn, which was recorded by Seeger for the new fine-arts radio station in Chicago, WFMT-FM.

 In 1955, with the assistance of the Belgian writer Yannick Bruynoghe, Broonzy published his autobiography, Big Bill Blues.
-He toured worldwide, travelling to Africa, South America, the Pacific region and across Europe into early 1956.
+He toured worldwide, traveling to Africa, South America, the Pacific region, and across Europe into early 1956.
 In 1957 Broonzy was one of the founding faculty members of the Old Town School of Folk Music.
-On the school's opening night, December 1, he taught a class, "The Glory of Love".
+On the school's opening night, December 1, he taught a class called "The Glory of Love".